vercel/nextjs-subscription-payments/README.md

 ### Configure Auth

+This template supports password signin, email magic link signin, and OAuth providers (e.g. GitHub).
+To control which signin types are enabled, simply toggle the boolean variables `allowPassword`, `allowEmail`, and `allowOAuth` in the `utils/auth-helpers/settings.ts` file.

 Follow [this guide](https://supabase.com/docs/guides/auth/social-login/auth-github) to set up an OAuth app with GitHub and configure Supabase to use it as an auth provider.

 In your Supabase project, navigate to [auth > URL configuration](https://app.supabase.com/project/_/auth/url-configuration) and set your main production URL (e.g. https://your-deployment-url.vercel.app) as the site url.